 Dual M.Eng. in Construction Engineering and Management / Master of Architecture (M. Arch)

 The dual degree program combines the two-year 60-hour M Arch program with the 8 month, 26-hour M.Eng.
 (CE&M) program, resulting in a two and half year dual-degree program.
 Up to 6 credits hours from the M.Eng. program can be double counted towards the dual degree.
 Please visit the FAQ section for more information.
 If there are additional questions on the M.Eng.
-(CE&M) program, please contact Prof. Vineet Kamat (email@example.com).
+(CE&M) program, please contact Prof. Carol Menassa (firstname.lastname@example.org).
 For more information on the M. Arch. program and how it can be combined with an engineering dual degree, please visit this link.

 Dual M.Eng. in Construction Engineering and Management / Master of Business Administration (MBA)

 The dual degree program combines the two-year, 60-hour MBA program with the 8 month, 26-hour M.Eng.
 (CE&M) program, resulting in a two-year dual-degree program.
 Up to 6 credits hours from the M.Eng. program can be double counted towards the dual degree.
 The dual degree program can be completed in two years if the first year is devoted to core MBA courses.
 Please visit the FAQ section for more information.
 If there are additional questions on the M.Eng.
-(CE&M) program, please contact Prof. Vineet Kamat (firstname.lastname@example.org).
+(CE&M) program, please contact Prof. Carol Menassa (email@example.com).
 For more information on the MBA program and how this dual degree program can be completed as a “student initiated dual degree”, please visit this link.

 Application materials for the M.Eng. in CE&M consist of the following: